premchander-revature/interviewquestions/DesignPatterns-IS/DesignPatterns.md

 ---

-27.When to use Setter and Constructor Injection in the Dependency Injection pattern?
+27.When to use Setter and Constructor Injection in the Dependency Injection pattern?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)